Btrfs RAID Recovery & Filesystem Repair

 What is the safe way to extract data from a corrupted Btrfs filesystem?

 Image every drive first with ddrescue or PC-3000 Portable III.
 Then run btrfs inspect-internal dump-super to inspect metadata, btrfs-find-root to locate a valid generation tree, and btrfs restore -t to extract files.
-Never run btrfs check --repair or mount -o recovery on the original drive.
+Never run btrfs check --repair, mount the original drive read-write, or use the recovery or usebackuproot options.

 Can I just move the drives to a new NAS enclosure?